Cockatrice/Magic-Spoiler/README.md

 # Magic-Spoiler [![Gitter Chat](https://img.shields.io/gitter/room/Cockatrice/Magic-Spoiler.svg)](https://gitter.im/Cockatrice/Magic-Spoiler) #

-Magic-Spoiler is a python script to scrape MTG Salvation, Scryfall, MythicSpoiler and Wizards to compile a XML file (Cockatrice formatted) and a general application ready json file (mtgjson formatted).
+Magic-Spoiler is a Python script to scrape <i>MTG Salvation</i>, <i>Scryfall</i>, <i>MythicSpoiler</i> and <i>Wizards</i> to compile<br>
+XML files (Cockatrice formatted) and application-ready json files (mtgjson formatted) with information about spoiled cards from upcoming sets.

 ## Output [![Build Status](https://travis-ci.org/Cockatrice/Magic-Spoiler.svg?branch=master)](https://travis-ci.org/Cockatrice/Magic-Spoiler) ##
 Just looking for XML or JSON files?
-[They're in our `files` branch!](https://github.com/Cockatrice/Magic-Spoiler/tree/files) ([History of changes](https://github.com/Cockatrice/Magic-Spoiler/commits/files))
+[They are in our `files` branch!](https://github.com/Cockatrice/Magic-Spoiler/tree/files)

+When run by Travis, the script automatically updates the files and uploads new versions there. ([History of changes](https://github.com/Cockatrice/Magic-Spoiler/commits/files))<br>
+Travis CI is run daily on a cron job basis.

 ## Errors ##
 Noticed an error?
 Check out our [Contributing file](https://github.com/Cockatrice/Magic-Spoiler/blob/master/.github/CONTRIBUTING.md) for information on how to help!